kmbordin/forest_structure_and_dynamics/README.md

 # \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--

 Most recent news!
-I have been playing to develop a shiny.app to run these codes quick and easily.
+I have been playing to develop a [shiny.app](http://kmbordin.shinyapps.io/forest_structure_and_dynamics) to run these codes quick and easily.
 It is a very (*very)* simple version, but it is working for the default parameters so far.
 I will keep updating it when I have some spare time :)

-In the shiny app there is an extra parameter `ontogeny`, where: juvenile == \<5cm dbh; adult == \>=5cm dbh; and all == all dbhs in the data.frame.
+In the shiny.app there is an extra parameter `ontogeny`, where: juvenile == \<5cm dbh; adult == \>=5cm dbh; and all == all dbhs in the data.frame.